 - 5.7.6 The Garden City Principles require that walking, cycling and public transport are designed to be the most attractive forms of local transport.
-Existing nearby bus services are presently not able to provide a high-quality bus service within a short walking distance of all residents.
+Existing nearby bus services are presently not able to provide a highquality bus service within a short walking distance of all residents.
 Enhanced provision will therefore be required. - 5.7.7 The primary roads for the Garden Community should be designed to accommodate full sized buses.
 As these will be delivered over several years in a phased manner, turning facilities and bus stops will need to be planned within each parcel. - 5.7.8 In terms of bus service provision, West Yorkshire Combined Authority (WYCA) have advised that in order to maximise the likelihood of services being commercially viable beyond the initial period, they need to be developer subsidised in the first instance.
 Shuttle buses serving local destinations are very unlikely to be commercially viable and 'Demand Response Transport' would not be suitable for this Garden Community.
-Services will not be financially viable for a number of years until a critical mass of dwellings is achieved. - 5.7.9 It is considered likely that extending and diverting the existing services that run along Clifton Common would be attractive to operators.
-However, there would also need to be an increase in service frequencies to meet the Garden Community quality requirements.
-The minimum acceptable service level would be 30-minute frequencies to Brighouse town centre. - 5.7.10 Bus franchising is actively being pursued by the WYCA.
+Services will not be financially viable for a number of years until a critical mass of dwellings is achieved. - 5.7.9 An extended or modified EI service would be acceptable as an interim solution for initial phases close to the existing dwellings.
+Whilst it could form part of the overall bus provision, it would not be suitable for the full site and a new service with full sized buses penetrating the wider site would be required at a point deemed necessary by CMBC. - 5.7.10 Bus franchising is actively being pursued by the WYCA.
 Whilst this would provide more control over the service frequencies and routing, if adopted, it is unlikely to be in place until the mid to late 2020s after the initial phases will have been constructed.
 Other mechanisms to improve bus service provision will therefore be necessary in the interim. - 5.7.11 Consequently, as part of any pre-application, applicants will need to engage with the local authority and WYCA regarding the funding of bus service improvements.
 It is anticipated that this will be achieved through a developer contribution within each phase of development (refer to section 6.4 for details of the anticipated Section 106 requirements).
 Early engagement with WYCA and the local authority on the detailed requirements will avoid delays during the application process.